zgornel/Garamond.jl/docs/src/clientserver.md

 | Kill      | `GET`             |`http://<ip>:<port>/api/kill` | Kills the  operation|
 | Get configuration | `GET`     |`http://<ip>:<port>/api/read-configs` | Returns the data configuration of the engine |

+### HTTP status codes
+ - `HTTP 200` returned when the request is correct
+ - `HTTP 400` returned when the request is malformed
+ - `HTTP 501` returned for a wrong URI

 ### Request body format

 The specific functionality of the engine operations i.e. search, ranking is set through parameters passed in the HTTP request body.